emg36/wagtailgmaps/README.md

 Pip install watailgmaps won't work for this fork but will get you started.

+I have the default address for the map as 'Christchurch, New Zealand'.
+If you change this you might want to change the condition in the js looking comparing the params.address.

+Call the tag with the geo_location i.e. latlng rather than an address to set the marker where you want rather than setting the marker in the default position within the address. {% map_editor form.map_geo.value 100 "%" 300 "px" 16 %}

 ![Wagtailgmaps screenshot](http://i.imgur.com/9m9Gfcf.png)

 Simple Google Maps address formatter for Wagtail fields.